 1. Braveheart (1995)

 The battles between English and Scots are grand and spectacular in this production, the effort and the quality on which they were reconstituted have been fully awarded.
 For this movie, Mel Gibson received the Oscar for The Best Director in 1996.
-The movie received also the Oscar for The Best Picture, The Best Screenplay, The Best makeup and Best Sound Editing.
-The movie was nominee for other 5 categories.
+The movie received also the Oscar for The Best Picture, The Best Screenplay, The Best Makeup, and Best Sound Editing.
+The movie was the nominee for other 5 categories.

 William Wallace, the hero of the movie, played by Mel Gibson, is one of the men that really changed the course of history.
 “Braveheart” is an incredible story about courage, loyalty, honor and about the brutality of wars.
-In the same time this movie is about a touching love story, making this movie of the best historical movies of the last century.
+At the same time this movie is about a touching love story, making this movie of the best historical movies of the last century.